New Zealand sambar deer, like rusa, originated from India with its introduction to the central North Island in 1875.

 The South Pacific is the only region in the world this species can be hunted.
 Closely related to the rusa, sambar also prefer to inhabit thick scrub and bush however this species frequently ventures out into small clearings to feed.

 Sambar are a large deer with a distress bark that is not dissimilar to a fog horn!
 The second largest deer species in New Zealand, a mature stag can weigh 700+lbs.
-The antler on Sambar are very dense, and for this reason they are often sought after by both trophy hunters and knife makers all over the world.
+The antler on sambar are very dense, and for this reason they are often sought after by both trophy hunters and knife makers all over the world.

-Fitness does not play a major part in this hunt, patience and skill as a hunter will earn you the reward that very few have the opportunity to experience.
+Fitness does not play a major part in this hunt, but patience and skill as a hunter will earn you the reward that very few have the opportunity to experience.